oroztocil/perfeval-pinvoke/REPORT.md

 }
 ```

+There is a very little documentation on the internal implementation of interop via function pointers.
+Apparently (see [discussion](https://github.com/dotnet/runtime/issues/46858#issuecomment-758810968)), the feature uses the same runtime interop service as traditional P/Invoke with `DllImport`, including basic marshalling capabilities.
+However, there is no support for marshalling most non-blittable types and the user is expected to convert any such values manually.

+Without the knowledge of internals it is difficult to predict whether function pointers differ in performance from `DllImport` methods.

 ### Other methods

 We omit use of managed delegates as these have shown to be significantly slower (see *Related work*) while not providing benefits over the other methods.
-We also not included implementation based on emitting the `calli` IL [instruction](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.emit.opcodes.calli?view=net-7.0) during run-time as we wanted to focus on standard .NET APIs intended for general developer audience.
+We also not included implementation based on emitting the `calli` IL [instruction](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.emit.opcodes.calli?view=net-7.0) during run-time as we wanted to focus on more standard .NET APIs intended for general developer audience.

 ### Interop settings